anchore/oss-docs/content/docs/contributing/syft/_index.md

     source-->>+sbom: add source to SBOM struct
     source-->>+catalog: pass src to generate catalog
     catalog-->-sbom: add cataloging results onto SBOM
-    sbom-->>encoder: pass SBOM and format desiered to syft encoder encoder-->>source: return bytes that are the SBOM of the original input
+    sbom-->>encoder: pass SBOM and format desired to syft encoder encoder-->>source: return bytes that are the SBOM of the original input

     Note right of catalog: cataloger configuration is done based on src
 ```

 Additionally, here is a [gist of using syft as a library](https://gist.github.com/spiffcs/3027638b7ba904d07e482a712bc00d3d) to generate a SBOM for a docker image.

 ### `pkg.Package` object